Under Construction

 Complete your program to the above spec.
 Verify that your code works by stepping through it

-and using the memory viewer, then copy the code into tasks/task-6.S
+and using the memory viewer, then copy the code into tasks/task-6.S.

-The example if/else above used the suffix eq
+The example if/else above used the suffix eq to indicate that we should branch

 if two registers are equal.
 Which